Venice Canals, Italy

 - Cost: Yeah, it’s gonna cost you more than riding the Vaporetti, but hey, they drop you right at your doorstep with your very own space.

-- Customization: Got special needs or a bunch of folks to haul?
+- Customization: Do you have special needs or a large group to transport?
 Water taxis got you.
-Just tell ’em what you need, and they’ll tweak things to fit your group or whatever special thing you’re asking for.
+Just tell them what you need, and they’ll adjust things to fit your group or whatever special request you’re making.

 Traghetto Gondolas

-If you’re watching your wallet, Traghetos are the way to cross the Grand Canal on the cheap at certain spots.
-Local gondola folks run them and ask for a few coins per head.
+Traghetti are a cost-effective way to cross the Grand Canal at certain points if you’re watching your budget.
+Local gondola operators run them and ask for a few coins per head.

 Key Features:

-- Location: You’ll spot these right by the Rialto Bridge and at other big crossroads.
+- Location: You’ll spot these by the Rialto Bridge and other significant crossroads.

-- Experience: Ok, so it’s not as plush as a classic gondola trip, but the Trageti is a solid choice to zip across the canal and take in those amazing views.
+- Experience: Although it’s not as luxurious as a classic gondola trip, the Trageti is a solid choice for ziplining across the canal and taking in those fantastic views.

 Key Attractions Along the Canals

-A bunch of cool spots line Venice’s canals, all bursting with the city’s epic tales awesome artwork, and amazing culture.
+A bunch of cool spots line Venice’s canals, all bursting with the city’s epic tales, fantastic artwork, and amazing culture.

 Rialto Bridge

-Over the Grand Canal, the Rialto Bridge links up the Sa Khlong and is one of Venice’s super famous spots.
+Over the Grand Canal, the Rialto Bridge connects the San Marco and is one of Venice’s most famous spots.

 Key Features: